You just start vaping and want to know everything about propylene glycol ?

 Although not having deleterious effects, propylene glycol is not harmless for some and can generate unpleasant side effects.

-Highly discussed on ecig forums, there is still a difference between allergy and sensitivity or inteliance to a product.
+Highly discussed on ecig forums, there is still a difference between allergic reaction to vape and sensitivity or inteliance to a product.

-In the case of propylene glycol in the ecigarette, we can do this differentiation because unlike the allergy that causes an immune reaction, the PG seems to generate only one form of rejection usually resulting in a cough and / or irritation throat.
+In the case of vape allergy, we can do this differentiation because unlike the allergy that causes an immune reaction, the propylene glycol in vape seems to generate only one form of rejection usually resulting in a cough and / or irritation throat.

-Other symptoms may also include headaches, sore throat, shortness of breath and tightness, rash, burning or itching.
+Other propylene glycol allergy symptoms may also include headaches, sore throat, shortness of breath and tightness, rash, burning or itching.